shubham-aher/shubham-aher.github.io/_posts/2015-05-17-my-first-diy-project.md

     </figure>
 </div>

-Two weeks later, this weekend, a friend of mine involuntarily reminded me of this DiY Project and I immediately decided to make one today.
+This weekend, a friend of mine involuntarily reminded me of this DiY Project and I immediately decided to make one today.

-Although, the above video is self-explanatory, I have summarized below, the steps that I did to make the blowgun.
+Although, the above video is self-explanatory, I have summarized below, all the steps that I did to make the blowgun.

 ###Things needed for Blowgun: